 While drug detox is different for everyone, general timelines for commonly abused drugs include:

-Alcohol detox – People who are addicted to alcohol may begin experiencing withdrawal symptoms about six hours after their last drink.
+Alcohol detox – People with alcohol addiction may begin experiencing withdrawal symptoms about six hours after their last drink.
 Alcohol detox occurs in three phases:

-- 1-3 days after last drink – This is the first and most dangerous phase of alcohol withdrawal as your body tries to reestablish normal functioning without alcohol.
-Without medical treatment, you’re at high risk for seizures, delirium tremens, dehydration, heart palpitations and other severe symptoms.
+- 1-3 days after last drink – This is the first and most dangerous phase of alcohol withdrawal.
+Your body tries to reestablish normal functioning without alcohol.
+Without medical treatment and alcohol rehab, you’re at high risk for:

-- 5-7 days after last drink – Alcohol withdrawal symptoms lessen in intensity, but you may still have anxiety, insomnia and gastrointestinal problems.
+- 5-7 days after last drink – Alcohol withdrawal symptoms lessen in intensity.
+You may still have anxiety, insomnia and gastrointestinal problems.

-- Weeks to months after last drink – You may continue to experience mild anxiety, lethargy and other psychological symptoms as your brain continues to rebalance and your body mends from the damage of alcohol abuse.
+- Weeks to months after last drink – You may continue to experience mild anxiety, lethargy and other psychological symptoms.
+Your brain continues to rebalance and your body mends from the damage of alcohol abuse.